juanbrujo/sgw/README.md

 Where you want to start, example, `/localhost/`:

 ```
-$ sgw -s projectName
+$ sgw
 ```

-Where `projectName` is the name of the project/folder to be created.
+And enter a name for your project; a folder will be created.